Welcome to BKK Architects.

 A diverse team is a wise, well-informed team – a team whose projects are for everyone.
 We proactively reach out to suitably experienced and qualified individuals whose backgrounds bring a range of perspectives to enrich BKK and the architectural community.

-People of non-binary gender, LGBTIQA+ people, and Aboriginal and Torres Strait Islander people are specifically encouraged to apply for any vacancy we advertise.
+LGBTIQA+ people and Aboriginal and Torres Strait Islander people are encouraged to apply for any vacancy we advertise.